Preparing for Exams – Part 1a – managing exam anxiety

 Energy drinks: Give them a miss – they are nutritionally quite useless.

-Drug intake: You can go on telling yourself that “this is my period of experimentation and getting to know myself” but that’s mostly crap.
+Drug intake: You can go on telling yourself that “this is my period of experimentation and getting to know myself” but there are plenty of other ways to do that.
 Lay off drugs (except those you are prescribed).
 If it is any consolation, I think in the coming years, some of the substances currently considered illicit (e.g. https://en.wikipedia.org/wiki/Psilocybin) will start being used for the treatment of mental health problems.
 That doesn’t however make them good study aids!

 Physical activity: 150-300 minutes of moderate intensity per week or 75-150 minutes of vigorous per week.
 Try to be active most days.
 Break up periods of sitting as often as possible.
 Use a pomodoro timer to study/work in timed slots.
 Use breaks to stand up, move around, and re-energise.
 Read more here.